-If an LD\LIBRARY\PATH or LD\LIBRARY\PATH\64 environment variable is in effect (see "Directories Searched by the Runtime Linker" on page 46) for a secure process, then only the trusted directories specified by this variable will be used to augment the runtime linker's search rules.
-Presently, the only trusted directory known to the runtime linker is /usr/lib/secure for 32-bit objects or /usr/lib/secure/sparcv9 for 64-bit SPARC objects.
+If an LD LIBRARY PATH family environment variable is in effect (see "Directories Searched by the Runtime Linker" on page 58) for a secure process, then only the trusted directories specified by this variable will be used to augment the runtime linker's search rules.

-In a secure process, any runpath specifications provided by the application or any of its dependencies (see "Directories Searched by the Runtime Linker" on page 46) will be used, provided they are full pathnames - in other words the pathname starts with a '/'.
+In a secure process, any runpath specifications provided by the application or any of its dependencies (see "Directories Searched by the Runtime Linker" on page 58) will be used, provided they are full pathnames, that is, the pathname starts with a '/'.